 How you sit at your desk, sit on your chair or hold your coffee cup are all body language signals you give co-workers, bosses and clients when at the office.
-Here is how you can use the furniture in your office to communicate confidence through your body language
+Here is how you can use the office furniture to communicate confidence through your body language.

 If you’re feeling nervous or anxious at the office, you should assume a power pose.
 No, it’s not a move your yoga teacher will call out in class, but a way of “owning” the space around you.
 Chemically, it will raise your testosterone hormone level (the dominance and security chemical) and lower your cortisol levels (the stress hormone).
 In the office, power poses integrate body language and office furniture.
 One power pose, feet up on desk, hands behind head, shows complete confidence and the absence of threats.
 Just assuming the position will boost your actual confidence if you feeling low.

 If you’re too polite, or too low in the office hierarchy to put your feet on the desk and lean back, just try taking up some more space.
 Putting your hands on your hips with elbows out while widening your stance conveys a “large and in charge” image of confidence and competence.
 Like the previous power pose, this one also raises testosterone and lowers cortisol after as little as two minutes.